coder/code-server/docs/CONTRIBUTING.md

 - Linux armhf.rpm
 - macOS arm64.tar.gz

-Currently, these are compiled in CI using the `yarn release:standalone` command in the `release.yaml` workflow.
+Currently, these are compiled in CI using the `npm run release:standalone` command in the `release.yaml` workflow.
 We then upload them to the draft release and distribute via GitHub Releases.

 ### Troubleshooting